 The UK Home Office has expanded the list of countries whose citizens now need an ETA to enter the UK.
-The changes affect the US, Canada, Australia and many other countries.
-Find out what it is, how to get an ETA and when EU citizens will need one
+In particular, the changes affect representatives of the USA, Canada, Australia and EU countries.
+Find out what this document is and how to get an ETA

-We have compiled everything we know so far about the UK's visa policy change in this article.
+We have compiled everything we know so far about the UK’s visa policy changes in this article.

 Who and when will need to obtain an ETA to enter the United Kingdom?